magodo/hclgrep/README.md

 There are two types of wildcards, depending on the scope it resides in:

 - Attribute wildcard (`@`): represents either an [attribute](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md#attribute-definitions) or a [block](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md#blocks)
-- Identifier wildcard (`$`): represents an [expression](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md#expressions), or a place that a string is accepted (i.e. as a block type, block label)
+- Expression wildcard (`$`): represents an [expression](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md#expressions), or a place that a string is accepted (i.e. as a block type, block label)

 All wildcards are followed by a name, the wildcards with the same name must match the same node/string, excluding `_`.
 Example: